 The Most Common Types Of Failures In Curtain Wall Sections

-Moisture damage: Damage from water infiltration includes premature deterioration of the wall structure, finish damage, mold and mildew, and decreased interior air quality.
-Repairs from poor water protection are often expensive to fix, but can be easily prevented in initial design and construction of the curtain wall.
+Moisture damage: Damage from water infiltration includes the premature deterioration of the wall structure, finish damage, mold and mildew, and decreased interior air quality.
+Repairs from poor water protection are often expensive to fix but can be easily prevented in the initial design and construction of the curtain wall.

 Moisture damage can be classified into two distinct parts.
-The first being water infiltration while the second is condensation.
+The first is water infiltration while the second is condensation.
 Water infiltration creates the largest potential for moisture damage in a building.
-Sealants are the primary use of preventing water penetration into a curtain wall; however, sealants can break apart.
+Sealants are primarily used to prevent water penetration into a curtain wall; however, sealants can break apart.
 Poor adhesion can cause the sealant to break away.

 Lulu Hotel by KGD Architecture

 The thermal expansion coefficient of aluminium is 2.5 times that of glass, the large relative displacements often cause sealants to break.
 A perfectly watertight curtain wall cannot be maintained by sealants alone.
 Sealants are not perfect as they break, pull away or cannot be installed correctly.
 The best way to avoid water damage is to have redundancy in water protection, by incorporating an in-wall drainage system along with careful consideration of a proper sealant.

 Curtain wall sealants are only designed to last 10 to 15 years; therefore, regular maintenance and upkeep of sealants are a must to prevent damage.
 Condensation occurs when the temperature of the glass or aluminium frame in a curtain wall reaches the dew point temperature of the interior space conditions.
 Water forms on the surface of the glass or aluminium and can cause damage to the unit.